bloominstituteoftechnology/web-sprint-challenge-adding-data-persistence/README.md

 1. Explain the difference between `Relational Databases` and `SQL`.

+# Relational databases are tabular data storage, and SQL is a language we use to manage data

 2. Why do tables need a `primary key`?

+# We need a way to refer to each item in a table uniquely

 3. What is the name given to a table column that references the primary key on another table.

+# Foreign key

 4. What do we need in order to have a _many to many_ relationship between two tables.

+# A connecting table with a foreign key referencing the primary key of each table.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.